 What’s My Style?

 My style is cozy with a splash of modern.
-I am a big fan of a themed approach on my tree and I am very strict about the colour scheme.
-I have chosen a music theme when it comes to ornaments which appeals not only to the musician in me, but my partner and son.
-Music is a huge part of our lives and I found a way to show this off over the holidays.
+I am a big fan of a themed approach to my tree, and I am very strict about the colour scheme.
+I have chosen a music theme when it comes to ornaments which appeals not only to the musician in me, but also to my partner and son.
+Music is a huge part of our lives, and I found a way to show this off over the holidays.
 I have chosen to go with a classic red, beige and gold with warm white lights.

 If you are interested in any design tips, please don’t hesitate to reach out!
-As always, if you need anything real estate related, feel free to give me a call at 416-728-5401.
+As always, if you need anything real estate related, feel free to give me a call or send me a quick text, I’m always happy to chat!